The Boxall Profile Online

 Whole-class dynamic - understanding trends in behaviour can support staff to create bespoke learning plans to support whole class learning

 How the Boxall Profile works

-There are two Boxall Profile Tests - one for children (nursery/primary school pupils), and the other for young people (secondary school students).
+There are two sets of norms for the Boxall Profile - one for children (nursery/primary school pupils), and the other for young people (secondary school students).
 On completion of an assessment, the scores of each individual student are compared to the standardised emotional literacy scores of "competently functioning" children of a similar age group.
 Individualised, achievable targets for social and emotional aptitudes are then set for the student which are reviewed and re-assessed periodically.

 Section I: Developmental strands